FabsMuller/Top_DevOps_Tools_2023/README.md

     Winner: cdk8s

     Obs: I must confess besides Helm, I was not caring too much for other tools, and again I like a lot the choice for the same reason of previous winner: code.
 One more place to use Python.
 PS: I'm not a great Python fan.
 But as for sometime now my main goal is to have things working, I inverted my priorities.
 First: Running, working.
-After: try to make it work with something else "superior" or "elegant".[QDOS](https://youtu.be/R2Qh0O3Dt10) model!
+After: try to make it work with something else "superior" or "elegant".
+[QDOS](https://pt.wikipedia.org/wiki/86-DOS) model!

 * 4-App Management - Kubernetes Operators: